Iran sentences German human rights advocate to 10 years in prison over 'propaganda' | DW | 04.08.2021

 She was known to be an advocate for human rights in Iran, in particular for women's rights and freedom of expression, according to the human rights group IGFM.

-The 66-year-old was handed a prison sentence of 10 years and 8 months.
+The 66-year-old was handed a prison sentence of 10 years and eight months.

 Her daughter Mariam Claren confirmed the sentence in a post on Twitter.